Globe

 • Integrated community space and public accessible toilets

-• Shelters, barbecue amenities, and associated items
+• Shelters, and picnic areas

 • Integrated Community Centre